Judging a book by its cover…

 Think about all the images we’re bombarded with everyday via smartphones, computers, television, bus posters, billboards, and more.

 It simply isn’t true that you can’t judge a book by its cover.
-Maybe you shouldn’t, but you most certainly can judge its quality by how well it is designed.
 Your book cover is advertising for your book.
 It needs to have immediate appeal to your target audience; it needs to tweak their interest in a split second.

 The cover consists of three elements: front, spine and back.
 The front cover and spine should provide instant visual appeal.
 Clarity and simplicity are key elements.ver

 The back cover is an opportunity to pique the reader’s interest, and usually includes a synopsis of the book, the author’s photo, and some third-party comments (reviews) of the book.

 Text on the front cover consists of a title, frequently a sub-title describing the content in more detail, the author’s name, and publisher’s name if you desire.

 Titles are important!
 You may have a title in mind, but ask yourself if the phrase will quickly and accurately inform a potential reader about the book’s content?
 The book will have a better chance of winning a reader if the reader can immediately identify what it is about.

 Spines must also be visually appealing, and typically include the book title and author’s name.
 The publisher’s logo may also be included.